BenBrooke450/Databricks-Formula1-Project/README.md

-# Databricks Formula 1 Racing Analysis
+# Azure / Databricks Formula 1 Project

 ## Objective
 Develop and manage a Data Pipeline using Databricks and Azure to analyze and visualize Formula 1 race results.